theQRL/docs.theqrl.org/_docs/tokenswap/test-tokenMigration.md

  Using an unlocked MyEtherWallet add the QRL token contract details into the "Add Custom Token" Field.

 #### Details to enter in the test ETH wallet
- * **ERC-20 contract:**  0xcee7820f25bd1852b65d6d7fd8b28f3fe6794dbc
+ * **ERC20 contract:**  0xcee7820f25bd1852b65d6d7fd8b28f3fe6794dbc
  * **Token Name:** QRL
  * **Token Decimals:** 8

 ![QRL Test-Token Token Balance Check](/assets/tokenswap/test/MEW-AddToken.png)

-After you enter the details and click the "save" button, you will see the amount of ERC-20 Test-QRL you have in your wallet from the QRL team.
+After you enter the details and click the "save" button, you will see the amount of Test QRL ERC20 you have in your wallet from the QRL team.

 ![QRL Test-Token Token Balance Check](/assets/tokenswap/test/MEW-QRL.png)